Intro

 Satan’s imitations

-- Satan has a long history of trying to imitate God’s workings (see the magicians of Pharoah in Moses’ day).
+Satan has a long history of trying to imitate God’s workings (see the magicians of Pharoah in Moses’ day).
 Scripture records the existence of many false prophets (diviners) throughout the Old Testament.
 Jeremiah spoke against them (Jeremiah 14:13-18; 23:13-40; 27:14-18) and especially Hananiah (chpt.
-28) and Shemaiah (29:24-32)
+28) and Shemaiah (29:24-32).
+False prophets are also mentioned numerous times in the New Testament

-God is sovereign and Scripture records how God dealt with the false prophets.
 Given that we are God’s church can He not look after us, the Body of Christ?
-After all, knowing that Satan is capable of interfering, it was God who initiated the “risk” of spiritual gifts to strengthen His church.
-He thought it was a good idea, the ‘cost-benefit analysis’ must have shown it was worth it
+Remember, knowing that Satan is capable of interfering, it was God who took the “risk” of spiritual gifts to strengthen His church in the first place.
+He thought it was a good idea.
+“Still another person is given the ability to speak in unknown languages, while another is given the ability to interpret what is being said” (1 Corinthians 12:10).
+It would seem the ‘cost-benefit analysis’ must have shown it was worth it at the time.
+Why not still now one has to ask?

 Conclusion

-If there were any prophetic words today, none would be intended to add to Scripture
+If there were any prophetic words today, none would be intended to add to Scripture unless they were from a false prophet!
+But, any and every prophetic words have to be weighed against Scripture, of course

 Then what would current day prophets be saying?
-Maybe a topic for another day … but, prophetic words must be weighed against Scripture, of course
+Maybe a topic for another day

 Paul wrote that the gifts were to prepare God’s people for works of service (that’s personal).
 To strengthen the Body of Christ (that’s for the common good).
 He didn’t specify that they were for establishing the church.
 So the question remains, are the spiritual gifts relevant for today, does the church still need strengthening?
 Moreover, is Father God still desiring to engift His people?